 • Far less expensive

-• As the 150BT and the 125B are both Husqvarna blowers, they benefit from the same level of quality and attention to detail.
+Manufactured by Husqvarna, both the 150BT and the 125B should uphold similar standards of quality and attention to detail.

 • The Husqvarna 125B is handheld and provides you with further mobility over the Husqvarna 150BT, as its backpack design is by far bulkier.
 However, the latter can utilize a more powerful engine.